Evidence found in Sochi drugs probe to charge athletes, IOC says

 LIMA: A first batch of athletes suspected of having been part of a Russian doping ring at the Sochi 2014 Winter Olympics may soon be charged with doping-related offences, the head of the investigation said on Friday.

-Evidence gathered so far will be combined with results of tests to determine whether urine and blood sample bottles had been tampered with, to replace positive samples with clean samples, IOC member Denis Oswald said.
+IOC member Denis Oswald said evidence gathered so far will be combined with results of tests to determine whether urine and blood sample bottles had been tampered with, to replace positive samples with clean samples.

-"We worked to find this evidence..."
-Oswald said.
-"We feel we have found a number of elements to charge a certain number of athletes," he told International Olympic Committee (IOC) members at the body's annual session meeting in Lima.
+"We feel we have found a number of elements to charge a certain number of athletes," Oswald told International Olympic Committee (IOC) members at the body's session meeting in Lima.

-"In a few days we will have the results of the first batch of 50 bottles (determining whether or not they had been tampered with) and then we can proceed," Oswald said.
+"In a few days we will have the results of the first batch of 50 bottles (determining whether or not they had been tampered with) and then we can proceed."

+Swiss Oswald, who did not say how many athletes could be involved, said the first hearings would start in October.
+He added that his commission could only ban athletes from Olympics and not impose other sanctions.

+"We can only disqualify athletes.
+We have been working closely with winter sports federations and they will be ready as soon as we have made our decision to go on with their own procedure."

 This triggered a number of investigations, including Oswald's on behalf of the IOC, to determine whether Russia had manipulated their athletes' samples at those Olympics three years ago.